Skip to content

-There’s nothing like the feeling of a brand new, beautiful human hair wig.
+That feeling of a brand new, beautiful human hair wig is unbeatable.
 It’s soft, shiny, and styled to perfection.
-The big question is: how do you keep it that way?
-Many new wig wearers make a few common mistakes that can shorten the life of their piece, from overwashing to using the wrong tools.
-This guide is here to help you avoid those pitfalls.
-We’ve put together all the essential information on how to care for a medical wig human hair, so you can feel confident in your routine.
-Think of this as your go-to resource for protecting your wig and keeping it looking as amazing as the day you got it.
+So, how do you keep it that way?
+It's easy to make a few common mistakes—like overwashing or using the wrong tools—that can shorten your wig's life.
+This guide is here to help you skip the guesswork.
+We’ve put together all the essential tips on how to care for a medical wig human hair, so you can feel confident in your new routine.
+Consider this your go-to plan for keeping your wig looking incredible every single day.

 Key Takeaways